 Walter Halsey Davis

-Screenwriting: Essential Story Structure
+Essential Story Structure

+Walter Halsey believes that the discipline, economy and focus required in screenwriting would benefit most novels, nascent and published.
 It is a common misperception that screenwriters write dialogue.
 That would be to say that a homebuilder only applies the paint.
 That’s what is done after all the critical work has been completed.
-In this screenwriting workshop, the focus will be on the essential structural work: how plot develops out of character, how character is revealed and tested by conﬂicts set up by the theme chosen, how the main character is facing the greatest challenge in his/her life, and if it is not, then that should be the story, and where to stop and start a story.
+In this workshop, the focus will be on the essential structural work: how plot develops out of character, how character is revealed and tested by conﬂicts set up by the theme chosen, how the main character is facing the greatest challenge in his/her life, and, if it is not, then that should be the story.
+Finally, how to decide where to stop and start a story.